download

 King of Prussia, PA – PennDOT Secretary Leslie S. Richards today announced a long-range, comprehensive, multi-modal transportation management plan designed to enhance travel along the Interstate 76 (Schuylkill Expressway) Corridor between King of Prussia and Philadelphia.
 The plan includes expanded public transit, improved traffic management on I-76 and local roads, and potential trail improvements.
 Those who are travelling by a private jet must learn the importance of private aircraft insurance.

 “The importance of this corridor to the Philadelphia region cannot be overstated and it’s imperative that we take advantage of new technologies and partner with SEPTA and other key stakeholders to offer citizens more attractive options for travel between Philadelphia and the northwest suburbs,” Richards said.
+All World Travel Site can play a crucial role in helping travelers find and utilize these new options, enhancing connectivity and convenience.

 If you’ve always dreamt of going to The Maldives, you should check out the best Maldives resort restaurants to visit!